NetCal/DNC/README.md

 # Compile jars with Maven

-Use the following maven profiles for compiling jars the different parts of the DNC:
+Use the following maven profiles for compiling jars the different parts of the NCorg DNC:

 * `mvn package` - builds the base code in `src/main`
 * `mvn package -P mpa` - builds the base code and the MPA RTC wrappers in `src/mpa_ext`